+Connection status

-Connection status The status of the radio connection with the WiMAX network is displayed as follows: connected = The SE680 WiMAX has established a radio connection with a WiMAX network.
-You will see the connec- tion duration in brackets and in the format ddd:hh:mm:ss (d=days, h=hours, m=minutes, s=seconds). disconnected = The SE680 WiMAX is trying to establish a connection with a WiMAX network.
-IP address For an existing Internet connection only: Displays the IP address used by the SE680 WiMAX on the Internet.
-IP address IP address used by the SE680 WiMAX in your local network.
-DHCP server Displays whether the DHCP server of your SE680 WiMAX is activated.
-As DHCP server, your SE680 WiMAX assigns an IP address to all the PCs in the network.
+The status of the radio connection with the WiMAX network is displayed as follows:

+- connected = The SE681 WiMAX has established a radio connection with a WiMAX network.
+You will see the connection duration in brackets and in the format ddd:hh:mm:ss (d=days, h=hours, m=minutes, s=seconds). - disconnected = The SE681 WiMAX is trying to establish a connection with a WiMAX network.

+IP address

+For an existing Internet connection only:

+Displays the IP address used by the SE681 WiMAX on the Internet.

+IP address DHCP server

+IP address used by the SE681 WiMAX in your local network.

+Displays whether the DHCP server of your SE681 WiMAX is activated.
+As DHCP server, your SE681 WiMAX assigns an IP address to all the PCs in the network.
 DHCP must be activated on a PC for the PC to receive an IP address from the DHCP server.
 For more information see the document "Configuring the local area network" on the product CD.

+System time

-System time Displays the current date and time.
-The date and time are transmitted to your SE680 WiMAX from the WiMAX network.
-Operating mode Role played by your SE680 WiMAX during connection setup to the Internet (Router or Bridge).
-Firmware version Version number of the currently installed device software.
+Displays the current date and time.
+The date and time are transmitted to your SE681 WiMAX from the WiMAX network.

+Operating mode

+Role played by your SE681 WiMAX during connection setup to

+the Internet (Router or Bridge).

+Firmware version

+Version number of the currently installed device software.
 You will also need to give your provider this number.

-▶ If necessary, click the Refresh button to refresh the data in the status display.